 The Queues table displays each active default status queue by Name along with the corresponding Web Display Name, State, State Code, Status ID, and Queue Type.
 You can rename your staff-created custom queues as well assign them new States, which will update the corresponding State Code.
 Note that when editing custom queues, both the Name and State of staff-created custom queues can be altered, so it is important to make sure that the correct State (workflow process) is given to a newly created or edited queue.
 Remember that renaming a queue changes that text for all past and future tracking of requests.
 If you need to add a new queue, it is best to create a new one and not rename an old inactive one.

 - In the Customization Manager, locate the queue that you want to edit; the information for that queue appears below the queue list in the edit box.

-- Rename the queue with the desired name.
+- Rename the queue.
 If the queue is a default queue the State field will automatically change to match the name you give the default queue.

 - Click Save on the Queues ribbon to save your changes.

 Default queues can be renamed.
 Note that the corresponding default State and State Code cannot be manually renamed or changed.

 However, while you cannot manually change a default State, renaming a default queue automatically changes the description displayed in the State column.
 Please read the warning information box below, before changing the name of a default status queue.

 While it is possible to change the names of default queues, it is not recommended.